komilak/procrastinspire/README.md

 ## Progress so far:
 App has the main three screens so far, with table cells set up for the scroll view to be autofilled.
-I'm still figuring out which API I'd like to use for the images - unsplash, imgur, google images, etc.
+I'm still figuring out which API I'd like to use for the images - unsplash, imgur, google images, etc. I had the TF in class help me sort out the proper ordering of tabs at the bottom.